 The academic departments evaluate course materials annually and then select the resources they believe will best promote learning for the following school year.
 Jesuit recognizes the high cost of textbooks and as such will provide digital texts to students at no additional cost whenever possible.
 Hardback copies of these books are not necessary but have been listed on the booklist should a student wish to purchase a hard/paper copy in addition to the digital copy.
 Jesuit does not provide digital texts for all classes.
 Families are responsible for acquiring all remaining texts.
 Please read course notes carefully to see which books will be provided for your son.

 Follett Virtual Bookstore is Jesuit's preferred online bookseller.
-Jesuit's online book sales through Follett should be available on July 18.
-Follett will run a promotional sale for books purchased through their site on July 18-July 21 and offer a 10% discount on used and rental books when using the promo code TEXT10 at checkout.
-Book sales from their site will be available after student schedules for 2017-18 have been released.
+On the Follett website, if a title is listed as RECOMMENDED, your son will be provided a digital version of that text and you have NO obligation to purchase that text.
+Those texts listed as REQUIRED are physical texts that either teachers require or are not available in digital format.
+Jesuit's online book sales through Follett should be available on July 16.
+Book sales from their site will be available after student schedules for 2019-20 have been released.
 They have been furnished with Jesuit's booklist and have the titles listed by course and in stock.
 For families that have purchased from Follett before, the company has made some changes to their website that should make the process easier.

 Math and Science faculty will be using the TI-84 graphing calculator in classroom demonstrations and we encourage students to have the same.
 For your convenience, this calculator is available in the Ranger Connection.
 You may also purchase the calculator wherever is convenient for you.
 As applicable to your son, please review the following standardized testing calculator standards: PSAT; SAT; ACT; AP Exams.
 See your teacher or counselor if you have any questions.